pkirlin/cs241-s24/projects/proj6/index.md

 - `graph3.txt`: [without debugging](graph3-output.txt) | [with debugging](graph3-output-debug.txt)
 - `graph4.txt`: [without debugging](graph4-output.txt) | [with debugging](graph4-output-debug.txt)

+## At the end of the project

+-   As you are preparing to submit the project, please prepare a text file (`.txt`, pdf, or Word doc is fine) answering the following
+questions:
+    1. What bugs and conceptual difficulties did you encounter?
+How did you overcome them?
+What did you learn?
+    2. Describe whatever help (if any) that you received.
+Don’t include readings, lectures, and exercises, but do include any help from other sources, such as websites or people (including classmates and friends) and attribute them by name.
+    3. Describe any serious problems you encountered while writing the program.
+    4. List any other feedback you have.
+Feel free to provide any feedback on how much you learned from doing the assignment, and whether you enjoyed doing it.
+-   Please also add a comment at the top of your program stating your name and a pledge that you have followed the honor code and collaboration policy for this project.
+This can be as simple as writing “**I have neither given nor received unauthorized aid on this program.**” You can find the collaboration policy on the syllabus.
+-   Remember, projects will be graded not only on correctness, but also appropriateness and efficiency of the algorithms you choose, and on coding style.

 ### Turning in the project

 Upload `DijkstrasAlgorithm.java`.
 No other files are needed.